NiftyPET/NiftyPET/README.rst

 This software platform covers the entire processing pipeline, from the raw list-mode (LM) PET data through to the final image statistic of interest (e.g., regional SUV), including LM bootstrapping and multiple reconstructions to facilitate voxel-wise estimation of uncertainties.

-The full documentation with installation manual and tutorials are found here:
+The full documentation with installation manual and tutorials can be found here:

 https://niftypet.readthedocs.io/